 Make a list of places you want to go.
 Make a list of what you want to see in each place.
 Consider high travel times and avoid them if you are looking to save.

 I am notorious for putting together spreadsheets with itineraries laid out by the hour, including costs of everything, and sticking to my budget when traveling.
 Plan how much you can spend on food, on accommodations, on activities.
 Going in with an approximate will make you realize that a trip you thought cost $800, only costs $400.
+You can also consider taking home-cooked food (check recipes from this link) to help you save money and time during your travel.

 Personal note: I try to stay in 3 and 4 star hotels when traveling, but if I was staying somewhere for only a night or two, I’d be less likely to look for luxury and more likely to just focus on cleanliness and location.